ynigoreyes/devsight/content/blog/intro/index.md

 > So tell me about yourself.

-So my name is Ynigo Reyes, but people usually refer to my as "Miggy" which is my nickname.
-Most of my time is spent talking to my wonderful girlfriend [Shinn Bermudo](https://twitter.com/ShinnBermudo), making fun of my best friend Anthony Veserra and [Hector Gonzalez](https://twitter.com/Hector27036812), and trying to come up with something to cook tonight.
+So my name is Ynigo Reyes, but people usually refer to me as "Miggy" which is my nickname.
+Most of my time is spent talking to my wonderful girlfriend [Shinn Bermudo](https://twitter.com/ShinnBermudo), making fun of my best friends Anthony Veserra and [Hector Gonzalez](https://twitter.com/Hector27036812), and trying to come up with something to cook tonight.

 I am currently a sophomore at Texas Tech University as a Dual Major in Computer Science and Mathematics.
 People always ask my why I wanted to become a double major and I tell them "because it made sense".
 High-key not a fan of calculus, but I **love** the theoretical proofs and the whole process of building solutions from the ground up.
+I just think that it is fun solve problems from the ground up.

 > That's great and all, but I want to know about the technical stuff that you do